Recording simulations using NanoVer

 # For Windows Powershell

-.\nanover-cli.exe "my-trajectory.traj:my-state.state"
+.\nanover-cli.exe "path/to/recording.traj:path/to/recording.state"

 Using the graphical interface, add a recording to the list of simulations using the + Recording button, then choose the files.

-Reading recordings using python
+Reading NanoVer recordings using MDAnalysis in python

 Recordings can be read and manipulated using the NanoVer python library.